Canon 77D Video

 The 77D and T7i share a lot in common, especially their sensor and the performance of it.
 In that same vein, the 77D video performance and feature sets are pretty identical to that of the T7i.

 Canon 77D Video Recording Options & Quality

 There is no 4K, but you can shoot in 1080p at 60 frames per second (technically 59.94 but you get the idea), but it's at a relatively low bit rate of 60 Mbps.
-That means that though you can get good video, you'll want to nail the shots in camera, as the dynamic range is going to be very limiting if you try and adjust scenes in post.
-You can also max out at 90 Mbps.
+That means that though you can get good video, you'll want to nail the exposure in camera, as the dynamic range is going to be very limiting if you try and adjust scenes in post.

 Canon 77D Video Speed & Feeds